nu11secur1ty/OpenSUSE-Linux-Linux-Architecture_Deployment-administration/Apache2/mod_evasive/installation.md

 ```bash
 apachectl -M | grep evasive
 ```
-- in my case is the output is
+- in my case the output is

 `evasive24_module (shared)`